 What is a Meditation Specialist?

-A person who is competent in the science, theory and philosophy as well as the practice of systematic meditation – bringing mindfulness into focus.
+A person who is competent in the science, theory and philosophy as well as the practice of focused awareness meditation – bringing mindfulness into focus.
 One who can serve as a leader in the field of evidence-based meditation and it’s practices from a stress-reduction model.

 What type of meditation does the Center for Meditation Science teach?

 The program teaches Focused Awareness Meditation, an Evidence-based Meditation which combines mindfulness with the essential component of concentration, making it a complete meditation.
 It is based on a five-step systematic practice of bringing mindfulness into focus.